This is the fourth article of our guide to preparing for a Software Development Engineer (SDE) interview with Amazon.

 Let’s get one thing straight: Interviewers at Amazon are free to ask ANY questions they want.
-Which implies that there is NO exhaustive list that can cover every conceivable coding question.
+This implies that there is NO exhaustive list that can cover every conceivable coding question.

 Remember, Amazon’s interview goal is to assess one’s ability to problem solve and to work as an Amazonian.
 A candidate wouldn’t do himself/herself or Amazon a favor by learning solutions to coding questions by heart.